A Reverse Black Hole Information Problem: Toy model for small, evaporating black holes in AdS

-The time scale of evaporation and mixing in this model is set by the parameter $\sigma$.
-However, as argued above, we cannot pick this parameter to be different for different $H_{\tsc{hop}}^{(n,n+1)}$ to tune the ratio between mixing and evaporation time scales, as this affects the ergodicity of the Hamiltonian.
-However, the number of Hilbert subspaces $\cH^{(n)}$ also affects the evaporation timescale.
-Since the hopping Hamiltonian only connects $\cH^{(n)}$ with $\cH^{(n+1)}$, the number of Hilbert spaces that a state has to go through before it has evaporated will, of course, also impact the evaporation time.
+The time scale of evaporation and mixing in this model is set by the parameter $\sigma$ and the number of Hilbert subspaces $\cH^{(n)}$.
+We cannot pick $\sigma$ to be different for different $H_{\tsc{hop}}^{(n,n+1)}$, to tune the ratio between mixing and evaporation time scales, as this affects the ergodicity of the Hamiltonian.
+However, the number of Hilbert spaces that a state has to go through before it has evaporated will also impact the evaporation time.
+The hopping Hamiltonian only connects $\cH^{(n)}$ with $\cH^{(n+1)}$ in our model, so a black hole initial state has to pass through all of these subspaces to fully evaporate.

-It is furthermore necessary to preserve the semiclassical nature of the state: at each time, the subspace probabilities should only be nonzero for a small number $p_n,\dots p_{n+m}$ with $m = O(1)$.
+It is important to preserve the semiclassical nature of the state.
+At each moment in time, the subspace probabilities should only be nonzero in a narrow range, $p_n,\dots p_{n+m}$ with $m = O(1)$; this keeps the variances of energies in the black hole and radiation subsystems small.
 This reflects the fact that for an observer, up to $O(1)$ corrections, it is possible to measure how much of the energy is in the black hole and how much is in the radiation.
-The expectation is that in the large $N$ limit, where the number of Hilbert subspaces $\cH^{(n)}$ is large, the many blocks in the nearly-block-diagonal Hamiltonian will ensure that the density matrix has only $O(1)$ nonzero neighbouring subspace probabilities $p_n$.
+Our expectation is that in the large $N$ limit, where the number of Hilbert subspaces $\cH^{(n)}$ is large, the many blocks in the nearly-block-diagonal Hamiltonian will ensure that the density matrix has only $O(1)$ nonzero neighbouring subspace probabilities $p_n$.